Model Delilah Hamlin Shares Photo of 'Painful' Scoliosis on Instagram

 "So here's a raw photo of my back showcasing my severe scoliosis," Hamlin, 22, wrote on her Instagram Story on May 21.
 "Having scoliosis is painful [every day], but after I get treatment I feel so much better."

 The London-based daughter of Real Housewives of Beverly Hills star Lisa Rinna and actor Harry Hamlin also shouted out her osteopath, Anisha Joshi, for treating the condition.
-(An osteopath is a physician who works on easing musculoskeletal disorders like scoliosis through physical therapy.)
+(Per Mayo Clinic, an osteopath is a fully trained physician who may also provide manual therapies, such as spinal manipulation or massage therapy, to ease musculoskeletal disorders like scoliosis.)
 "I don't know what [I'd] do without her!"
 Hamlin added.